DarkoKukovec/crypto-fs-old/README.md

   * Every manual rename will break the code and the files will be useless
   * When a file is renamed using crypto-fs, it has to be decoded and encoded back which isn't practical for bigger files
   * Renaming of folders isn't currently supported.
 You should manually create a new folder and move all the files in it.
+  * Can't work with IV because of key length requirements

 ## Known issues